Oyster reef restoration: Techniques

 The first step in oyster restoration is to determine the locations for potential reefs.
 Expanding not only the population of oyster reefs but also the locality of them will help secure the extant of this species.
 Determining the location for potential reefs is often done by comprehensive surveys that measure multiple variables.
 The comprehensive survey consists of measuring salinity levels, water quality, previous existence of oyster reefs, substrate conditions, prevalence of diseases, tidal range, oxygen concentration, algae concentration, prevalence of predators, accessibility and security.
 Once the location is determined for new oyster reefs to form cultch—fossilized shell, coral or other similar materials produced by living organisms designed to provide points of attachment for oysters—is often obtained from sustainable recycling programs.
 Used oyster shells and clam shells are collected from farmers and restaurants and get disinfected by volunteers to then be used in oyster restoration.
 Once the used clam and oyster shells are returned to the water, these recycled shells provide substrate for oyster larval eggs to begin populating oyster beds that were laid out by volunteers.
-Cultching has been the most successful approach when it comes to oyster beds getting reformed.
+Cultching has been the most successful approach when it comes to oyster beds getting reformed, and was pioneered for oyster farming in the early 19th century.
 Cultching consists of collecting materials that would be suitable for spat to attach too, and would be considered as a "natural oyster reef."
 Cultch is processed and distributed in locations that LDWF consider acceptable for having a satisfactory outcome.

 There are many other ways oyster reefs can get reformed.
 The Office of Habitat Conservations NOAA Restoration Center is a restoration program that has funded more than 70 oyster restoration projects within 15 states.
 The NOAA Restoration team has conducted various methods to restore oyster beds.
 One way the NOAA team has restored the oyster beds is by distributing large quantities of shells in the ocean as a strong foundation for other oysters to attach themselves.
 Additionally the NOAA has re-enhanced shoreline stability by building a linear reef to provide protection for not only other marine life but the oyster beds as well.
 Another way oyster reefs can be reformed is by investing in more hatchery facilities.
 By increasing hatchery facilities for oysters volunteers and scientists would have the ability to artificially control and breed viable oyster eggs.
 Unfortunately in the ocean when eggs are released onto the oyster beds not all of the eggs make it to full term, thus making the population of oyster mats at a risk for extinction.
 The hatchery facilities would guarantee for oyster eggs to be bred appropriately and until they are capable of surviving on their own.